JSmith01/vue-selectable/README.md

 });
 ```

-## Options
+## Options / Vue.js v1

 `v-selectable` requires one mandatory parameter - directive parameter - array of items selection
 status (array of boolean).
 If you have 5 selectable items, this array will have 5 elements initially
 set to `false`.
 When user selects some item(s), values change to `true` accordingly.

 Other parameters available:
-* `selecting` - array of items selection status during selection drag (array of boolean).
+* `data-selecting` - array of items selection status during selection drag (array of boolean).
 Must
   be used to display realtime selection visual feedback.
-* `items` - CSS selector to identify selectable items, by default it is set to `.selectable`
+* `data-items` - CSS selector to identify selectable items, by default it is set to `.selectable`
   (elements with CSS class "selectable")
-* `box` - selection box element.
+* `data-box` - selection box element.
 By default it tries to use element with `selection` CSS class
-* `constraint` - box that constrains selection area (selection box can be only inside area
+* `data-constraint` - box that constrains selection area (selection box can be only inside area
   limited to this element), by default selection area limited to element with directive

+## Options / Vue.js v2

+`v-selectable` requires one mandatory parameter - directive parameter - object with 3 functions,
+`selectedGetter`, `selectedSetter`, and `selectingSetter`, to get/set arrays 'selected' (selection
+status - array of boolean), 'selecting' (array of items selection status during selection drag,
+array of boolean; must be used to display realtime selection visual feedback).

+Other parameters are the same as for Vue.js v1, except missing `data-selecting`.

 ## Examples

-Example usages can be found in `examples` directory.
+Example usages can be found in `examples` directory for Vue.js v1 and `examples2` for Vue.js v2.
+Examples for v2 were tested against version 2.3.3.

 ## License